-Rule 9 GENERALLY DISRUPTIVE BEHAVIOR (Responsibility/Respect/Citizenship) UB: Excessive Display of Affection, UB: Disruptive Behavior, UB: Repeat Offender: A student will maintain appropriate behavior so as to refrain from disrupting class, school or bus activity and be prepared for instruction at all times.
+Rule 9 GENERALLY DISRUPTIVE BEHAVIOR (Responsibility/Respect/Citizenship): A student will maintain appropriate behavior so as to refrain from disrupting class, school or bus activity.
 A student shall not talk out in class or move from his/her assigned seat/area without permission, throw objects (except as directed by staff for an instructional purpose), horseplay, harass, tease, make rude noises, or participate in excessive displays of affection.
-Repeated Violations: Repeated incidents of generally disruptive behavior require documentation of the student being supported within the Multi-Tiered Systems of Support (MTSS) framework.